 This may not sound like a lot, but tuning all the strings this way can lead to noticeable dissonance through the same ‘Chinese whispers’ effect as before (somewhat ironic given China’s history of 12tet innovation).
 So while tuning with natural harmonics is very precise, it is not completely accurate – that is, unless you stick to the octave harmonic positions at 12fr and 5fr.

-(That being said, those with very finely-honed ears can instead learn to recognise the ‘desired beating rate’ of the deviant harmonic pairs, a highly exacting technique used mainly by professional piano tuners that can arguably bring unparallelled accuracy to the tuning of almost any instrument.
+(That being said, those with very finely-honed ears can instead learn to recognise the ‘desired beating rate’ of the deviant harmonic pairs, an exacting technique used mainly by professional piano tuners that can arguably bring unparallelled accuracy to the tuning of almost any instrument.
 Read more about this method in my bonus ‘tuning puzzle‘.)

-The further into the ratios you go, the more the deviant intervals end up scattering in strange ways (we end up having to rename them, leading to such abstruse specimens as the ‘Ptolemaic hard half-step’, ‘Pythagorean schismatic sixth’, and ‘lesser undecimal neutral second’ – see Kyle Gann’s list of over 700 here).
+The further into the ratios you go, the more the deviant intervals end up scattering in strange ways (we end up having to rename them, leading to such abstruse specimens as the ‘Ptolemaic hard half-step’, ‘Pythagorean schismatic sixth’, and ‘lesser undecimal neutral second’ – see Kyle Gann’s amazin list of over 700 here).

 ● Exercise: ‘Beatless’ natural harmonic tunings